nathanbaleeta/health-monitoring-tool/README.md

 - CI/CD will also validate that unit and integration tests pass for fetching, parsing data pipelines

 ### GIVEN MORE TIME
+- Would have visualized the data which had been fetched from the API in the React UI dashboard